sindresorhus/clear-module/readme.md

 Type: `function`

 Optional callback to filter with, must return false to not clear.
-Passes in the moduleId and full path to the function.
+Passes in the full path to the module.
 Will not process child modules of modules that are filtered out.

 ### clearModule.all()